-Here is a roundup of the most popular deductions that were claimed on Schedule C of Form 1040 by sole proprietors (including independent contractors and one-member limited liability companies not reporting elsewhere) as determined by the dollar amounts, starting with the largest category.
-This list has been specially updated for the 2017/2018 tax season.
+Here is a roundup of the most common tax deductions that were claimed on Schedule C of Form 1040 by sole proprietors (including independent contractors and one-member limited liability companies not reporting elsewhere) as determined by the dollar amounts, starting with the largest category.
+This list has been specially updated for the 2018/2019 tax season.

 Top Tax Deductions for Small Business

 1. Car and truck expenses.
 Most small businesses use a vehicle, such as a car, light truck or van.
 The cost of operating the vehicle for business is deductible only if there are required records to prove business usage.
-In deducting costs, the need to keep records of cost (e.g., gasoline, oil changes) is eliminated if you rely on the IRS standard mileage rate of 53.5 cents per mile in 2017 (54.5 cents per mile in 2018) instead of deducting your actual outlays.
+In deducting costs, the need to keep records of cost (e.g., gasoline, oil changes) is eliminated if you rely on the IRS standard mileage rate of 54.5 cents per mile in 2018 instead of deducting your actual outlays.
 You can use the standard mileage rate whether you own or lease the vehicle.

 2. Salaries and wages.
-Payments to employees, including salaries, wages, bonuses, commissions, and taxable fringe benefits, are deductible by the business.
+Payments to employees, including salaries, wages, bonuses, commissions, and taxable fringe benefits, are deductible business expenses for the business.
 (For employee benefit programs, such as retirement plan contributions, see item #19.)
-Of course, payments to sole proprietors, partners, and LLC members are not wages (i.e., they are not deductible) because these owners aren’t employees.
+Of course, payments to sole proprietors, partners, and LLC members are not wages (i.e., they are not deductible business expenses) because these owners aren’t employees.

 3. Contract labor.
 Many small businesses use freelancers or independent contractors to meet their labor needs.
 The cost of such contract labor is deductible.
 Be sure to issue Form 1099-MISC to any such contractor receiving $600 or more from you in the year (if payment is made to the contractor via credit card or PayPal, it’s up to the processor to issue them Form 1099-K, but you may want to send your own 1099-MISC for personal protection).

 4. Supplies.
-The cost of items used in a business (e.g., cleaning supplies for a cleaning service) as well as postage are fully deductible.
+The cost of items used in a business (e.g., cleaning supplies for a cleaning service) as well as postage are fully deductible business expenses.
 Also, if you opt to use a de minimis safe harbor allowing you to deduct the cost of tangible property (e.g., tablets, vacuum cleaners) rather than depreciating the, the items are treated as non-incidental materials and supplies.
-They are deductible when purchased or furnished to customers, whichever is later.
+They are deductible business expenses when purchased or furnished to customers, whichever is later.